TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 --------------------------------

+- Enhancement for issue #26: super () added for unique path to single ancestor method
 - Fix for issue #279: TypeError exists both in Python and JavaScrip, needs alias
 - Fix for issue #277: Alias needed for new
 - Fix for issue #274: Cannot delete unqualified property in strict mode